Mushroom Pie, a Fantastic Vegetarian Main

 - Water or vegetable broth: water is perfectly fine, as long as you season effectively.
 Use mushroom broth for a stronger mushroom flavour.
 There’s always one person who gets upset about the option to use water instead of broth or stock – but as long as you know how to add salt, of course you can use water.
 Store-bought stock cubes are essentially salt and a bit of starch and fat.

-If the pie doesn’t need to be vegan, you can top with an egg wash before baking.
+- Use an egg wash: if the pie doesn’t need to be vegan, you can top with an egg wash before baking to get a stronger golden colour.

 More Mushroom Recipes